Sybil's Headshot. Click to return home.

 "It's not traditional children's theatre," St. Claire explains.
 "It has some dark undertones, and it is a very spiritual play."
 After Opal is shipwrecked, she must continually confront death.
 Sybil St. Claire, who has a Ph.D. in theatre education, insists on the importance of children being exposed to the truth about such natural processes.
 "I think," she says, "the theatre is an excellent springboard for exploring these issues."

-Opal, directed by Sybil St. Claire.
-Click to see more production stills.
 One thing that hasn't changed since ACT's earliest days is the deep connection St. Claire shares with the children.
 "It really becomes an extended family.
 The wonderful thing about us is that the children really get to stay and grow," she enthuses.
-An internationally produced and published playwright who has been involved in theatre for more than 20 years, St. Claire keeps an especially strenuous schedule, juggling ACT with her teaching and directing career at Santa Fe Community College.
+An internationally produced and published playwright who has been involved in theatre for more than 20 years, St. Claire keeps an especially strenuous schedule, juggling ACT with her teaching and directing career at Santa Fe College.
 The children she works with, though, also must confront a rigorous work schedule.

 Behind all of St. Claire's tenacity and perseverance there seems to be a belief, similar to the revelation of the lead character in "Opal," that people have a responsibility to make a difference in the lives of their fellow human beings.
 "Ultimately, I think it should matter that we were here," she emphasizes.
 "I think kids are our most valuable resource, and nine times out of ten they are undervalued."